morfredus/ESP32-Diagnostic/docs/WEB_INTERFACE.md

-# ESP32 Diagnostic Suite – Web Interface Guide (v3.30.0)
+# ESP32 Diagnostic Suite – Web Interface Guide (v3.32.0)

-> NEW in v3.30.0: Dynamic TFT controller selection (ILI9341 or ST7789) and resolution configuration in `config.h`.
+> NEW in v3.32.0: Smooth TFT progress bar, purple NeoPixel, robust BOOT logic, and dynamic TFT controller selection (ILI9341 or ST7789).
 See README and CONFIG.md.

-> WARNING: This document reflects firmware v3.30.0 with EXACT pin mappings from `include/board_config.h`.
+> WARNING: This document reflects firmware v3.32.0 with EXACT pin mappings from `include/board_config.h`.
 All GPIO assignments have been verified and synchronized with the codebase.
 Read [docs/PIN_MAPPING.md](docs/PIN_MAPPING.md) before flashing.

 The built-in web dashboard is the primary control surface for technicians.
 This guide covers the layout, interaction patterns, and customisation hooks available in version 3.16.0.
 This release introduces real-time WiFi connection monitoring, dynamic display configuration, and enhanced network diagnostics capabilities.